hassoun3h/SCANN3R/README.md

 # SCANN3R
-This is a simple port scanner made with Python3 and Socket module
+This is a simple and lightweight port scanner made with Python3 and Socket module.